Horizon 2020 – AllergyVAX

 Next generation allergen immunotherapy based on specifically modified recombinant hypoallergens

 Desentum’s goal is to set a new industry standard on allergy treatment by developing novel immunotherapeutic hypoallergens – so-called allergy vaccines.
-In the AllergyVAX project, we will test a birch pollen hypoallergen rBet v 1 dm in a Phase I/IIa clinical trial to evaluate its safety and potential to induce a desired immunological effect, and to obtain a roadmap for further clinical trials.
-We will also develop a business strategy for partnering and commercialization of rBet v 1 dm and the platform technology.
+In the AllergyVAX project, we tested a birch pollen hypoallergen DM-101 (rBet v 1 dm) in a First-in-Human clinical study to evaluate its safety and potential to induce a desired immunological effect, and to obtain a roadmap for further clinical trials.
+A goal in the project was also to develop a business strategy for partnering and commercialization of DM-101 and the platform technology.

 Allergy is a rapidly increasing, global problem that already affects 1 billion people and causes significant social and economic burden.
 In Europe, allergic rhinitis and asthma cause more than 100 million missed work and school days per year.
 Allergy is usually managed by avoiding the allergen or by medication that temporarily alleviates the symptoms.